Comprehensive Agreement between the Holy See and Palestine: Provisions of the agreement

-The Comprehensive Agreement between the Holy See and the State of Palestine consists of a preamble and 32 articles dealing with general principles of freedom of religion, organizational rights of the Catholic Church in Palestinian Authority areas, respect for holy places and personal status of Catholics.
+The Comprehensive Agreement between the Holy See and Palestine consists of a preamble and 32 articles dealing with general principles of freedom of religion, organizational rights of the Catholic Church in Palestinian Authority areas, respect for holy places and personal status of Catholics.
 Its preamble shows support for Palestinian aspirations of independence by recognizing a "State of Palestine" that consists of all the West Bank and the Gaza Strip, including East Jerusalem.
 This stipulation has angered the Israeli government, that does not recognize the State of Palestine.

 International reactions

 Israel

 The Israeli government has deplored the conclusion of the 2015 agreement.
 Israeli Ministry of Foreign Affairs spokesman termed it as one-sided for not recognizing the rights of the Jewish people in what it termed "Land of Israel" as well as not taking into consideration the places in Jerusalem holy for Judaism.
 The Israeli statement also claimed that recognizing the Palestinian Authority as a state damages the peace process by strengthening Palestinian refusal to negotiate.